+In a SAXENDA® pediatric clinical trial, 1 (0.8%) of the 125 SAXENDA®-treated patients died by suicide.
+There was insufficient information to establish a causal relationship to SAXENDA®.

-In Saxenda clinical trials, 6 (0.2%) of 3384 Saxenda-treated patients and none of the 1941 placebo-treated patients reported suicidal ideation; one of these Saxenda-treated patients attempted suicide.
-Patients treated with Saxenda should be monitored for the emergence or worsening of depression, suicidal thoughts or behavior, and/or any unusual changes in mood or behavior.
-Discontinue Saxenda in patients who experience suicidal thoughts or behaviors.
-Avoid Saxenda in patients with a history of suicidal attempts or active suicidal ideation.
+Patients treated with SAXENDA[®] should be monitored for the emergence or worsening of depression, suicidal thoughts or behavior, and/or any unusual changes in mood or behavior.
+Discontinue SAXENDA[®] in patients who experience suicidal thoughts or behaviors.
+Avoid SAXENDA[®] in patients with a history of suicidal attempts or active suicidal ideation.

-6 ADVERSE REACTIONS
+ADVERSE REACTIONS